-- Submit a narrative describing the location of the building level water meter(s) serving the project and site, as applicable. - Submit a narrative describing the subsystems metered, including the location and model of each installed submeter, and the percentage of the subsystem that is metered.
+- Prepare a narrative describing the location of the building level water meter(s) serving the project and site, as applicable. - Prepare a narrative describing the subsystems metered, including the location and model of each installed submeter, and the percentage of the subsystem that is metered.

-- Determine all potable water used within the project. - Facilitate submetering during plumbing system design. - Submit drawing highlighting location of water meter room with utility meters and locations of any other submeters located throughout the building.
+- Determine all potable water used within the project. - Facilitate submetering during plumbing system design. - Provide drawing showing location of water meter room with utility meters.

-- Incorporate credit requirements in construction documents. - Submit updated documentation to address incomplete and outstanding issues. - If less than 100% of a system will be submetered, submit calculations showing that the required amount of the system will be metered.
+- Incorporate credit requirements in construction documents. - Provide updated documentation to address incomplete and outstanding issues. - If less than 100% of a system will be submetered, submit calculations showing that the required amount of the system will be metered.